enyojs/ares-project/hermes/README.md

 		}
 		[...]

 The icon is not provided.

-Don't forget to check the path to your Google Drive directory in the following line:
+Don't forget to check the --root parameter to your Box Sync directory in the following line:

 			[...]
 			"command":"@NODE@", "params":[
-				"@INSTALLDIR@/hermes/fsLocal.js", "--level", "http", "--pathname", "/files", "--port", "0", "--root", "@HOME@\\SkyDrive"
+				"@INSTALLDIR@/hermes/fsLocal.js", "--level", "http", "--pathname", "/files", "--port", "0", "--root", "@HOME@\\Documents\\My Box Files"
 			[...]

 For example, on MacOS, this line can be:

 			[...]
 			"command":"@NODE@", "params":[
-				"@INSTALLDIR@/hermes/fsLocal.js", "--level", "http", "--pathname", "/files", "--port", "0", "--root", "@HOME@/SkyDrive"
+				"@INSTALLDIR@/hermes/fsLocal.js", "--level", "http", "--pathname", "/files", "--port", "0", "--root", "@HOME@/Box Documents"
 			[...]

 ## References